Why are bees in trouble?

 And just a few more ideas…

-- Support current bills and other pollinator initiatives, learn more about the issues facing pollinators, and spread the word to those around you!
-And most importantly, say no to pesticides! (insecticides, fungicides, and herbicides).
+- Support current bills and other pollinator initiatives, learn more about bees and the challenges they’re facing, and spread the word to those around you!
+And say no to pesticides! (insecticides, fungicides, and herbicides)